JLeFevre559/CS350-Clipboard/Documents/Milestone-4/Test/Coverage.md

 - The file `example\views.py` has a slightly lower coverage at 85%, with 29 statements not covered by tests.
 - `manage.py` and `vercel_app\settings.py` also have some statements that are missed in the tests, resulting in coverages of 83% and 97% respectively.

-The project has an overall high test coverage.
-However, for better reliability, we will focus on the uncovered parts in `example\views.py`, `manage.py`, and `vercel_app\settings.py`.

 ---